 Moreover, as a condition of accelerated approval, the FDA likely would require that we perform adequate and well-controlled post-marketing clinical trials to confirm the product's clinical benefit.
 These confirmatory trials must be completed with due diligence.
 In addition, the FDA generally requires pre-approval of promotional materials for products under consideration for accelerated approval, which could adversely impact the timing of the commercial launch of the product.
-Thus, even if a product candidate is eligible for the accelerated approval pathway, we may not experience a faster development or regulatory review or approval process for that product, and receiving accelerated approval does not assure that the product's accelerated approval will ultimately be converted to a traditional approval.
+Thus, even if we seek to utilize the accelerated approval pathway for a product candidate, we may not experience a faster development or regulatory review or approval process for that product.
+In addition, receiving accelerated approval does not assure that the product's accelerated approval will ultimately be converted to a traditional approval.